 Myth: Good grammar is unnecessary if you want your writing to be raw and edgy.

 Truth: Writing is raw and edgy because of what it communicates, not because it’s peppered with typos and constructed with poorly structured sentences.
-Bad grammar and weak sentences are not interesting or original; shoddy writing signals a lack of professionalism and a lack of skill.
+Bad grammar and weak sentences are not interesting or original; shoddy writing signals a lack of professionalism, laziness, and the absence of skill.

 Myth: We should only write when we’re inspired.

-Truth: There may be some truth to this one.
-But that doesn’t mean we should sit around waiting for inspiration to strike.
-Writers must learn how to get inspired and stay inspired.
+Truth: Writers must learn how to get inspired and stay inspired.
 And we also need to learn how to get our work done even when we’re not feeling inspired.
 Otherwise, we’ll produce a whole lot of nothing.

 Myth: Artistic success is borne of pure talent.